mynameisfiber/coalesce/README.md

 /renderer/            - code for rendering `master` and committing to `gh-pages`

 branch: **gh-pages**
 /articles/   - rendered articles
 /meta/       - metadata about articles
 /templates/  - page templates
 /js/         - javascript for pages
 /css/        - css for pages
 /index.html  - loading page
+/validate.sh - validation script to validate the rendered pages /scripts     - scripts used to validate the rendered pages

 ### Branch explanations